cjdbarlow/Part-One/definitions.md

 A mixture of two substances that cannot be separated by fractional distillation, as each component shares same boiling point.
 This is typically temperature dependent.

 ##B
+* **Bathmotropy**
+Degree of myocardial excitability.
+Used with either positive or negative bathmotropy.

 * **Boiling Point**
 The temperature at which the vapour pressure of a liquid equals the environmental pressure surrounding the liquid.
     * Therefore boiling point decreases as environmental pressure falls, as there is less external pressure keeping molecules in their liquid state